giDai7ja/MagicButton/README.md

 # MagicButton
-Sensor button (Emulation of work S576B)

-This is an emulation of Siemens S576B
+This is a touch button emulating of Siemens S576B

 Initially designed to control the brightness of an LED lamp